AURORA PLASTICS BRANDS

-Our experts will work with you to create the right formulation, considering factors that include plasticizer type (non-phthalate options), color, UV resistance, durometer requirements, chemical resistance and the need to accommodate low temperature.
+Our experts will work with you to create the right formulation, considering factors like clarity, color, UV resistance, durometer requirements, chemical resistance and the need to accommodate low temperature.

-Our team will also work with you to complete the formulation, with fillers in order to offer more specific properties, like reduced shrinkage, increased weight, pigment, lubrication, biocides, UV and chemical resistance.
+Our team will also work with you to complete the formulation, with fillers that offer more specific properties, like reduced shrinkage, increased weight, pigment, lubrication, biocides as well as UV- and chemical-resistance.

 * NOTE: Durometer hardness is measured with a calibrated durometer using the Shore Type-A scale in a room of consistent temperature.
 The indenter is inserted for 15 seconds to determine if it passes the ASTM D2240-Durometer Hardness test for the desired durometer.

 - Consumer & Industrial

 - Energy Storage